BrandonJohnGrenier/pattern-microstructure/README.md

 Finally, applying this mechanism consistently across a program can help reduce congitive load; API clients can expect a consistent response from service calls without having to delve into the specific nuances of an API to learn how to deal with success or error conditions.

 ### Explict validation using the ValidationService

+You can explicitly trigger validation events by invoking the ValidationService.validate() method on the target object to validate.

 ```java

 import fm.pattern.valex.Result;